IamMayankThakur/selfie-less-act/README.md

 ### Strongly recommend to use a virtual environment and Visual Studio Code as the editor.

 ## If using a virtual environment
-* python3 -m venv env
+* `python3 -m venv env` # To create a virtual env.
-* cd env
-* source bin/activate
+* `cd env && source bin/activate` # To activate venv.
+Do this everytime you start to work.

 ## Clone from gitlab.